-There's a good chance that you are, but this can only be determined after a complete oral examination that includes x-rays of your jaws.
-Please schedule a consultation to begin the exciting process of restoring your smile and bite.
+Many individuals are strong candidates for dental implants, but this can only be determined after a complete oral examination that includes x-rays of the jaw.